EricCroston/Physical_Social_Health_Predictors/README.md

 ### Multicollinearity Analysis

 - The **Variance Inflation Factor (VIF)** was used to detect multicollinearity in SDOH features.
-- Features with high VIF values were regularized in the machine learning models.

 ### Correlation Analysis